-Step 1.
-Communicate details on the Protest Procedures to the relevant Pre-Competition NFS Tasks Make available the Para-Equestrian Classification Protest Form Identify the means (who, when, to whom) by which Protests should be submitted Step 2.
-Para-Equestrian Classification Protest Form submitted by the Protest appropriate person Submission in Submission of all relevant documents and information in ann accordance with the Rules of the Payment of the Protest Fee FEI All documents need to be submitted to the FEI Head Classifier or Chief Classifier for the relevant Event/Competition Step 3.
-The FEI Head Classifier and/or Chief Classifier reviews the Protest submission Submission Review Step 4.
-If rejected: Head Classifier and/or FEI Chief Classifier should Decision by the notify the submitting party, explaining the reason(s) for rejection FEI Head Classifier and/or If the Protest is accepted: proceed with Step 5 Chief Classifier Step 5. • The Head Classifier and/or FEI Chief Classifier will: Preparation of o Appoint a Protest Panel Protest o Advise all relevant parties about when, where and how the Protest Resolution will be handled Step 6.
-The Classification Protest Panel will: Protest Review of all documentation and information Resolution Conduct the Athlete evaluation Allocate of the Athlete to a Grade Advise the Head Classifier and/or FEI Chief Classifier as to the resolution of the Protest Step 7.
-Head Classifier and/or FEI Chief Classifier will: Administrative Advise all parties involved as to the outcome of the Protest, follow-up providing, if requested, a written explanation for its Decision Communicate the Decision to the relevant FEI Sports Department, to the Organiser and to all other relevant parties to ensure the continuation of the Event/Competition The FEI will update the FEI Classification Master List
+Step 1. • Communicate details on the Protest Procedures to the relevant Pre-Competition NFs Tasks Make available the ParaEquestrian Classification Protest Form • Identify the means (who, when, to whom) by which Protests should be submitted Step 2.
+ParaEquestrian Classification Protest Form submitted by the Protest appropriate person Submission in Submission of all relevant documents and information in annex accordance with to the ParaEquestrian Classification Rules - Classification Protest Form the Rules of the Payment of the Protest Fee (where necessary) FEI All documents need to be submitted to the FEI Head Classifier or Chief Classifier for the relevant Event/Competition Step 3. • The FEI Head Classifier and/or Chief Classifier reviews the Protest submission Submission Review Step 4. • If rejected: Head Classifier and/or FEI Chief Classifier should Decision by the notify the submitting party, explaining the reason(s) for rejection FEI Head • If the Protest is accepted: proceed with Step 5 Classifier and/or Chief Classifier The Used Classifier and /an EEL Chief Classifier will Step 5.
+Preparation of The Head Classifier and/or FEI Chief Classifier will: Protest • Appoint a Protest Panel Resolution • Advise all relevant parties about when, where and how the Protest will be handled Step 6.
+The Classification Protest Panel will: Protest Review of all documentation and information Resolution Conduct the Athlete evaluation Allocate of the Athlete to a Grade • Advise the Head Classifier and/or FEI Chief Classifier as to the resolution of the Protest Step 7.
+Head Classifier and/or FEI Chief Classifier will: Administrative • Advise all parties involved as to the outcome of the Protest, follow-up providing, if requested, a written explanation for its Decision • Communicate the Decision to the relevant FEI Sports Department, to the Organiser and to all other relevant parties to ensure the continuation of the Event/Competition The FEI will update the FEI Classification Master List · · · · · · · · · · · · · · · · · · ·